-The purpose of this guide is to familiarize users of the services provided by the Divisions of Environmental Chemistry and Environmental Microbiology with all their analytical capabilities and to facilitate the use of these services.
+The purpose of this guide is to familiarize users of the services provided by the Division of Environmental Sciences with all their analytical capabilities and to facilitate the use of these services.

-The Enviroguide is organized into three parts: Part I describes the Division of Environmental Chemistry; Part II describes the Division of Environmental Microbiology, and Part III shows the Tests Directory.
-Parts I and II give a brief description of each division and their respective laboratories, including tables of all the tests performed by each laboratory.
+The Enviroguide is organized into three parts: Part I describes Environmental Chemistry; Part II Environmental Microbiology, and Part III shows the Tests Directory.
+Parts I and II give a brief description of each area and their respective laboratories, including tables of all the tests performed by each section.
 These tables provide information on the required containers, sample size/volume, preservation techniques, holding time, and prescribed analytical method for each test.
 Part III, Test Directory, contains the list of tests and the name of the laboratory which performs the test.
 The users are encouraged to consult the guide to help in their planning prior to sampling.
 The proper collection, handling and preservation of samples are critical in order to produce accurate and defensible data.
 If specific analyses are requested, the appropriate laboratories should be consulted in advance.

-Phone numbers for all areas in the Divisions are included on the Contact pages.
+Phone numbers for all areas in the Division are included on the Contact pages.
 Users of the services are strongly encouraged to call the appropriate testing area for any additional information.
-Users of these services are also strongly encouraged to visit the Laboratories Administration's web site to obtain detailed relevant information (http://www.dhmh.state.md.us/labs/).
-Personal visit to the related laboratories could be very informative.
+Users of these services are also strongly encouraged to visit the Laboratories Administration's web site to obtain detailed relevant information https://health.maryland.gov/laboratories/Pages/home.aspx Personal visits to the related laboratories could be very informative.